pushkarambole/Docker_Project/README.md

 # Docker Project

+Description:

+This is portable docker container which will perform the various operations with .txt files in the given directory dynamically.
+This is built using dockerfile, python script and alpine image for increasing the efficiency.

 Steps for executing the project:
 1. Download the project zip file 'Docker_Project.zip' and extract it using unzip command:- unzip Docker_Project.zip
 2. Navigate to the same extracted folder using cd command:- cd Docker_Project
 3. Extract the image from tar file 'pushkarcode.tar' using the command:- docker load < pushkarcode.tar
 4. Run the image and provide the directory path having .txt files using the bind mount command:-   docker run -it -v <YOUR DIRECTORY PATH HAVING .txt FILES>:/home/data/ pushkarfinal

 Sample output:
 docker run -it -v /home/pushkarambole/test:/home/data pushkarfinal